jimmyyou/gaia-framework/README.md

 # Terra
 This is the Terra/Gaia framework for making scheduling decisions and transferring the data using multipath.

-This framework is dependent on gaia-lib.
+This framework is dependent on `gaia-lib` (https://github.com/SymbioticLab/gaia-lib).

 ## Requirements